rcosnita/fantastico/doc/source/features/components/dynamic_menu/dynamic_menu.rst

 Current limitations
 -------------------

-Because **Fantastico** framework is developed using an Agile mindset, only the minimum valuable scope was delivered.
-This mean there is currently not possible to:
+Because **Fantastico** framework is developed using an Agile mindset, only the minimum valuable scope was delivered for **Dynamic Menu** component.
+This mean is not currently possible to:

    * Localize your menu items.
    * Display the menu items in the request language dynamically.